 There are other historical places to visit in Albemarle County, including the home of the fifth President of the US, James Monroe.
 The Highland Estate, located just a few miles outside of Charlottesville and adjacent to Thomas Jefferson’s Monticello, provides a window into the time of the early 1800’s when it was James Monroe’s home.

 Most of the housing development in the county has grown out of the City of Charlottesville.
-The neighborhoods to the south of town are built for those wanting a easy commute into town.
-Likewise, much of the development and growth in the county has occurred in the 29 corridor north of Charlottesville.
-Here construction is underway in the 800-1500 unit Brookhill development that is planned to be a pedestrian oriented mixed use area.
-Crozet is one of the most popular communities to live in Albemarle County, thanks to its small town feel and proximity to Charlottesville.
+The neighborhoods to the south of town are built for those wanting an easy commute into town.
+Likewise, much of the development and growth in the county has occurred in the 29 corridors north of Charlottesville.
+Here construction is underway in the 800-1500 unit Brookhill development that is planned to be a pedestrian-oriented mixed-use area.
+Crozet is one of the most popular communities to live in Albemarle County, thanks to its small-town feel and proximity to Charlottesville.
 It is a vibrant place with an active group of community activists and planners.
-Much of the county’s new construction and real estate development has occurred here, and doesn’t show any signs of slowing down
+Much of the county’s new construction and real estate development has occurred here and doesn’t show any signs of slowing down

 Fluvanna County lies to the east of Albemarle and is bordered primarily buy Louisa and Buckingham counties.
 The county seat is Palmyra, a town on Route 15, the main thoroughfare for the county.
 It is primarily a rural county, with only 25,000 residents (US Census).

-Although there is not that much development in Fluvanna county, there are still things that can be found for entertainment.
-The Rivanna River Company hosts float trips that start in Charlottesville, but follow the Rivanna River to the take out in Palmyra.
-There are also some smaller wineries scattered throughout the county, including the Cunningham Creek Winery that hosts wine tastings and live music on most weekend in the summer.
+Although there is not that much development in Fluvanna County, there are still things that can be found for entertainment.
+The Rivanna River Company hosts float trips that start in Charlottesville but follow the Rivanna River to the take out in Palmyra.
+There are also some smaller wineries scattered throughout the county, including the Cunningham Creek Winery that hosts wine tastings and live music on most weekends in the summer.

 Fluvanna County still enjoys its proximity to Charlottesville with most residents commuting to Charlottesville for work.
 The median income is $66,425 amongst the 9,829 households.
 There is moderate growth in the county shown by the 127 building permits applied for in 2017.